RaymonDev/CorruptPDFGenerator/README.md

 ### How to use:
 - Execute the script (a command prompt window should appear)
 - Introduce the name of the file (it can contain spaces, numbers...)
-- Press enter
+- Press enter.
 - A new file will be crated in the same directory as the code, this will be the corrupted pdf.
-This pdf cannot be opened
+This pdf cannot be opened.

 ### Works for sure on: